kulbhushanchand/kulbhushanchand.github.io-v2/_pages/misc/trials.md

 excerpt: "What, why, where and other doubts... then this page is for you
 <br>
 <br>
-**tl;dr** -- We will record your heart rate, breathing rate etc. and give you some puzzles to solve.
+In short, we will record your heart rate, breathing rate etc. and give you some puzzles to solve.
 We analyse the data and later share some **awesome facts** about you"
 author_profile: false
 layout: single
+classes: wide
 comments: true
 published: true
 last_modified_at: 2018-09-07T04:15:00+05:30
-toc: true
+toc: # true
 toc_label: #"Table of Contents"
 toc_icon: #"hand-paper" #font awesome icon name
 toc_sticky: true